Disentangled Parameter-Efficient Linear Model for Long-Term Time Series Forecasting: Method

 \subsection{Low-rank Weight Sharing}

-Weight sharing is a common practice in time series forecasting models \cite{zeng2023transformers, xu2023fits, nie2022time}, based on the assumption that different channels of a time series exhibit similar patterns.
-However, this assumption often does not hold.
-For example, in Weather datasets, variables such as temperature, pressure, and rainfall may follow distinct patterns.
-In such cases, training weights independently for each channel can improve performance \cite{li2023revisiting}, but this approach significantly increases the number of parameters by a factor of $C$, making the model complexity significantly higher.
+Weight sharing is commonly used in time series forecasting models \cite{zeng2023transformers,xu2023fits,nie2022time} under the assumption that different channels exhibit similar patterns.
+However, this assumption does not hold in datasets like Weather, where variables such as temperature, pressure, and rainfall follow distinct patterns.
+While training weights independently for each channel can improve performance \cite{li2023revisiting}, it significantly increases model complexity.
+To address this, we propose selecting a lower rank based on pattern similarities, reducing the number of weight sets and balancing efficiency with performance.
+Inspired by mixture-of-experts \cite{pmlr-v238-ni24a} and dynamic convolution \cite{Chen_2020_CVPR}, we introduce a novel Low-rank Weight Sharing architecture, optimizing parameter efficiency and predictive performance.

-To address this, we propose a more efficient alternative.
-By clustering variables based on their pattern similarities, we can reduce the number of weight sets, balancing the trade-off between model efficiency and performance.
-This clustering approach not only enhances computational efficiency by reducing the number of learned parameters but also improves accuracy, as the shared weights capture more robust patterns.
-Specifically, well-structured clustering ensures that the learned representations generalize better across similar variables.
-Inspired by mixture-of-experts\cite{pmlr-v238-ni24a} and dynamic convolution\cite{Chen_2020_CVPR}, we introduce a novel Low-rank Weight Sharing architecture, as shown in \cref{fig:weight_share}, leveraging these clustered patterns to optimize both parameter efficiency and predictive performance.

 Specifically, for a multivariate time series with $C$ variables, we introduce a hyperparameter $M$, where $M$ denotes the number of independent weight sets to be learned, with $M \ll C$.
-For each component, $M$ distinct sets of weights are learned, alongside a static routing matrix.
-The low-rank routing matrix $\mathbf{R} \in \mathbb{R}^{M\times C}$ is designed to linearly combine the weights and assign each variable to an appropriate weight set.
-We regularize the static routing matrix using the Softmax function, where $\tau$ is the Softmax temperature:
+For each component, $M$ distinct sets of weights are learned, alongside a learnable routing matrix.
+The low-rank routing matrix $\mathbf{R} \in \mathbb{R}^{M\times C}$ is a model parameter designed to linearly combine the weights and assign each variable to an appropriate weight set.
+We regularize this routing matrix using the Softmax function, where $\tau$ is the Softmax temperature:

 We denote $\{\mathcal{G}_m\}_{m \in \llbracket 1, M \rrbracket}$ as the set of mappings representing any given module, corresponding to the $M$ independent weight sets learned.
 For variate $c \in \llbracket 1, C \rrbracket$, the weight $\mathcal G_c^\prime$ actually applied to channel $c$ is: